 A cumulative B average must be maintained.
 Any course with a grade of C cannot be applied toward the student’s degree.
 Students are allowed to repeat a course once to improve a grade.
 No graduate library science course may be taken more than twice.

-The Final Exam comprises submission of a professional portfolio, to be reviewed by the Final Exam Committee.
+The Final Exam comprises submission of the Final Exam Portfolio, to be reviewed by the Final Exam Committee.